miguelrodrigs/bees_data_case/README.md

 - **Normalization:**
   Applied `lower()` and `trim()` on key fields (`brewery_type`, `country`, `state_province`) to ensure consistency and avoid duplicates during partitioning and aggregation.

-- **Null Handling:**
-  Implemented rules to handle null or empty strings in essential fields, replacing them with a default value such as `'unknown'` to prevent PySpark failures.

 ---